svrxjs/svrx-plugin-localtunnel/README.md

 ### **host \[String]:**

-specify host if you want to use custom [localtunnel/server](https://github.com/localtunnel/server)
+specify host if you want to use custom [localtunnel/server](https://github.com/localtunnel/server)  ， or [Deploy localtunnel server with docker-compose](https://github.com/x-orpheus/localtunnel-server)

 Deafult is `https://localtunnel.me`